| ↑↑ Home | ↑ Net & Web |

 [[ "$text" =~ $regex ]]

-The code snippet above matches $text against the extended regular expression
+The code snippet above matches $text against the

-$regex.
-A further drawback of shell scripts is
+But a further drawback of shell scripts is that you are stuck with the features

-that you are stuck with the features of the downloader you are using.
+of the downloader you are using.

 For more complex tasks than are comfortable to do with a shell script, I use